Julius Caesar's invasions of Britain: Aftermath

 Commius later switched sides, fighting in Vercingetorix's rebellion.
 After a number of unsuccessful engagements with Caesar's forces, he cut his losses and fled to Britain.
 Sextus Julius Frontinus, in his Strategemata, describes how Commius and his followers, with Caesar in pursuit, boarded their ships.
 Although the tide was out and the ships still beached, Commius ordered the sails raised.
 Caesar, still some distance away, assumed the ships were afloat and called off the pursuit.
-John Creighton (archaeologist) believes that this anecdote was a legend, and that Commius was sent to Britain as a friendly king as part of his truce with Mark Antony.
+John Creighton believes that this anecdote was a legend, and that Commius was sent to Britain as a friendly king as part of his truce with Mark Antony.
 Commius established a dynasty in the Hampshire area, known from coins of Gallo-Belgic type.
 Verica, the king whose exile prompted Claudius's conquest of AD 43, styled himself a son of Commius.

 Discoveries about Britain

 As well as noting elements of British warfare, particularly the use of chariots, which were unfamiliar to his Roman audience, Caesar also aimed to impress them by making further geographical, meteorological and ethnographic investigations of Britain.
 He probably gained these by enquiry and hearsay rather than direct experience, as he did not penetrate that far into the interior, and most historians would be wary of applying them beyond the tribes with whom he came into direct contact.